-With such a gorgeous waterside Appalachian setting, resident and visiting golfers will probably wonder where they can take in the scenery and play a few rounds during their time at Smith Mountain Lake.
-Luckily, the lake are has several golfing options to offer, rather nice ones at that.
+With such a gorgeous waterside Appalachian setting, residents and visiting golfers will probably wonder where they can take in the scenery and play a few rounds during their time at Smith Mountain Lake.
+Luckily, the lake area has several golfing options to offer, rather nice ones at that.
 And for those willing to make a short drive, there are more fantastic courses in the Roanoke area.

 Photo via Flickr